 A pre-listing home inspection will allow you to see what items an inspector will point out to a Buyer and to have those items corrected prior to listing the home for sale.
 It the inspection report, along with the repairs, can also be used as a marketing tool to attract prospective buyers.

 Home Staging allows your home to show in its best possible way to Buyers.
 Vacant homes can be staged with furniture and art work to give the home a “lived-in” look.
 Occupied homes can benefit from a professional home stager guiding re-decorating options (which rooms to paint), what items to remove from the house to make it show less cluttered to buyers, and even re-arranging room furniture to increase flow and appearance or space.
+Alternatively, you may decide that you want to freshen up some of the decor in your house so it has the possibility to sell for a higher price.
+For example, if you have a bay window then it may be worth having a look for shutters that suit curved bay windows so that they are a better fit for your window.

 Professional Photography & Virtual Tours